ONLINE WATERCOLOR WORKSHOPS

 One plywood board or gatorboard size about 16"x23" for taping down the half sheet size watercolor

-Three small dishes for making color liquids
+Three small dishes for mixing and pouring color liquids

 1 roll of clear packing tape (not blue or yellow masking or artist tapes)